 Dr. Eric Chicken

 Dr. Eric Chicken joined the faculty of Florida State University in 2002 as a professor of statistics.
 His research is primarily in the fields of function estimation and statistical process control.
 His research is broadly interdisciplinary, with applications and collaborations in engineering, medicine, hydrology, education, and operations research.
-His research has been funded by the Department of Defense, the Department of Education, the National Oceanic and Atmospheric Administration, and the Florida Geological Survey.
+He has been funded by several federal and state agencies including the National Science Foundation and the Department of Defense.
 He is a Fellow of the Institute for Defense Analyses (2016) and an Elected Fellow of the American Statistical Association (2015), the main professional association for statisticians, and has been awarded two Oak Ridge Institute for Science and Education Fellowships (2015, 2018).

-Dr. Chicken served as the advisor for 11 doctoral students in statistics between 2009 and 2018 and is currently supervising five Ph.D. candidates.
+Dr. Chicken served as the advisor for 14 doctoral students in statistics between 2009 and 2021 and is currently supervising three Ph.D. candidates.
 He has also guided two undergraduate honors theses in statistics, and been a part of numerous Ph.D. student committees across campus.
-In 2016, he received the Outstanding Graduate Mentor award from FSU.
+In 2016, he received the Outstanding Graduate Mentor Award from FSU.

 Dr. Chicken is a graduate of the University of Wisconsin, Madison (B.S., Mathematics, 1986), the University of Colorado, Colorado Springs (M.S., Applied Mathematics, 1993), and Purdue University, West Lafayette, Indiana (Ph.D., Statistics, 2001).
 Before his academic career, Dr. Chicken was a commissioned officer in the United States Air Force.
 His principal assignment was in Space Command with satellite engineer as his primary duty.
 He left the service in 1996 at the rank of captain.